pdxparrot/assets/SETUP.md

 * Create new Lighting Settings Assets/Rendering/{name}.lighting as needed
   * Configure as required for the level

+## Spawn Points

+* Create a new empty GameObject and attach the SpawnPoint component to it
+  * Player spawns must be tagged with one of the Player Spawn Point Tags in the Spawn Data

+## Collision

+*

 ## Test Levels

 * Create and save a new Empty scene